 2. Creation of standard internal metrics

-When devising your internal performance metrics, it's easier to create a standardized format in a centralized system.
-A top-down management structure allows you to consolidate communication and reporting standards, with minimal opportunity for deviations.
-If your metrics for success are fairly straightforward, it might be more beneficial to centralize your organizational structure.
+When devising internal performance metrics for a company, creating a standardized format in a centralized system is easier.
+A top-down management structure allows a company to consolidate communication and reporting standards with minimal opportunity for deviations.
+If the metrics for success are fairly straightforward, it might be more beneficial to centralize an organizational structure.

-A decentralized system lets individual departments or teams decide on their reporting methods, which can work well at companies that offer many disparate product lines.
-In order to avoid confusion regarding performance results, implementing active communication between managers and executives can help answer questions that might arise in the reporting.
+A decentralized system lets individual departments or teams decide on their reporting methods, which can work well at companies with disparate product lines.
+Implementing active communication between managers and executives can help answer questions that might arise in the reporting to minimize confusion regarding performance results.
 Newer industries can also benefit from decentralization, as it may be helpful to have more adaptable performance metrics.

 3. Relationship with customers

-If you want to develop a direct relationship with your customers, it's easier with a decentralized organization since there may not be many restrictions regarding communication and outreach.
+If a business wants to develop a direct relationship with its customers, it may experience greater success with a decentralized structure since there are fewer restrictions regarding communication and outreach.
 The ability to optimize social media channels to their full capacity is a prominent feature of decentralization since it allows companies to interact with multiple geographic markets with minimal difficulty.
 Online customer service via email or social media is easier to perform with flexible conduct guidelines.

-Centralized organizational structures often have specific policies about interaction with the public, which can allow them to have more control over their brand image.
-Companies in industries such as children's media or baby products typically communicate with the public via a robust PR team.
-For complaints, they may also have an in-house customer service team with detailed knowledge and experience as opposed to an automated online system.
+Centralized organizational structures often have specific policies about interaction with the public, allowing them more control over their brand image.
+Companies in industries such as children's media or baby products typically communicate with the public via a robust public relations team.
+For complaints, they may also have an in-house customer service team with detailed knowledge and experience instead of an automated online system.

 4. Talent deployment

-When deploying talent to cover tasks, companies with centralized management usually have an organized system in place to allocate work duties.
-Older organizations sometimes have specialized software in which they train employees to ensure there's almost always someone working who can perform the associated tasks.
-Expanding companies that are speeding up their hiring rate can also benefit from centralization as it predicates an established and functional onboarding process.
+When deploying talent to cover tasks, companies with centralized management usually have an organized system to allocate work duties.
+Older organizations sometimes have specialized software to train employees to ensure there's almost always someone working who can perform the associated tasks.
+Expanding companies speeding up their hiring rates can also benefit from centralization, as it establishes a functional onboarding process.

-A decentralized company likely assigns and re-assigns work on a more ad hoc or sporadic basis, which might be necessary for newer industries with fluctuating priorities.
+A decentralized company likely assigns and re-assigns work on a more as-necessary or sporadic basis, which might be helpful for newer industries with fluctuating priorities.
 Roles and responsibilities may need to change regularly, so it's usually easier for them to allocate work on an as-needed basis.
-Allowing employees to transfer between different duties may also help reduce turnover rates and burnout.
+Allowing employees to transfer between duties may also help reduce burnout and turnover rates.